goose3/goose3/CONTRIBUTING.md

 first need to fork the repository, make all necessary changes and then create a pull request.
 There are a few guidelines for creating pull requests:

-* If the PR only changes documentation, please add `[ci skip]` to the commit message.
-To learn more, you can [read about skipping integration testing](https://docs.travis-ci.com/user/customizing-the-build#Skipping-a-build)

 * Reference ***any and all*** [issues](https://github.com/barrust/mediawiki/issues)
 related to the pull request